 We operate four processing and recycling centers.
-Two are in the facilities that we own in Minneapolis and Los Angeles.
-The other two are in leased facilities in Waterbury, Connecticut, and Austin, Texas.
+One is in the facilities that we own in Minneapolis.
+The other three are in leased facilities in Los Angeles, California, Oakville, Ontario, and Austin, Texas.
 Our recycling centers typically range in size from 25,000 to 40,000 square feet.